-If you can’t see, you can’t weld, so one of the most important pieces of welding safety gear you’ll need is a welding helmet to protect your eyes… which leads us to the top frequently asked questions about TIG welding helmets and welding goggles.
+If you can’t see, you can’t weld.
+One of the most important pieces of welding safety gear you’ll need is a welding helmet to protect your eyes… which leads us to the top frequently asked questions about TIG welding helmets and welding goggles.

 Few decisions affect the safety and well-being of welders as much as his or her choice of eye and face protection equipment.
 The CPSC (Consumer Product Safety Commission) estimates that approximately 10,000 eye injuries related to welding occurred each year, and making a wise choice of helmets or goggles can greatly reduce the chances of your becoming injured.
 Most importantly, always choose helmets and goggles complying with ANSI Z87.1.
 When choosing them, there are three main considerations: